 The IRAP’s reliability has been examined in two previous meta-analyses of published articles.
 Golijani-Moghaddam et al. (2013) extracted data from 7 published studies containing 9 independent samples, including 318 participants for the meta-analysis of internal consistency and one study of 23 participants assessing test-retest reliability.
 Meta estimates of internal consistency (i.e., split-half reliability via Pearson’s r correlations with Spearman-Brown correlations) were rSB = .65, 95% CI [.54, .74].
 Just one study was found that reported test-retest reliability: Pearson’s r = .49, 95% CI [.10, .75] (NB confidence intervals were calculated here using the total sample size).

 More recently, Greenwald & Lai (2020) conducted a large scale review and meta-analyses of multiple implicit measures including the IRAP.
 Thanks to making their data and code openly available, it was possible to computationally reproduce their meta-analyses of IRAP data (see supplementary materials for data and code: osf.io/v3twe).
 They note in their data that many estimates were sourced from other meta-analyses – presumably Golijani-Moghaddam et al.’s (2013).
-Data was included from 13 published studies, providing a total of 1207 participants for the meta-analysis of internal consistency and 124 participants assessing test-retest reliability.
+Data was included from 13 published studies, providing a total of 1207 participants for the meta-analysis of internal consistency and 74 participants assessing test-retest reliability in two different studies.
 Using Greenwald & Lai’s (2020) data and code, computationally reproduced estimates were calculated for internal consistency (Cronbach’s α = .56, 95% CI [.46, .65], 95% PI [.03, .85]) and for test-retest reliability (r = .45, 95% CI [.33, .55], 95% PI [.15, .67]).

 In one sense, the results of the two meta-analyses show a significant degree of variation, with Greenwald & Lai (2020) reporting a substantively lower estimate of internal consistency than Golijani-Moghaddam et al. (2013).
 However, both meta-analyses support the conclusion that the IRAP’s reliability is problematically low, as both are below that typically accepted for assessment measures in psychology (Nunnally & Bernstein, 1994).
 This poses a significant threat to the task’s basic and applied utility, both in relation to other assessment methods more generally but also compared to alternative implicit measures more specifically.
+Nonetheless, given the very low number of studies (k = 2) and sample sizes (N = 74 total) used to estimate the IRAP’s test-retest reliability, this aspect of reliability in particular requires further research.

 The current research